Many-body delocalization from embedded thermal inclusion: Embedded Inclusion Model

 Consider the 1D disordered Heisenberg model:

 Here $h_i$ are i.i.d. uniformly distributed random numbers in the range $[-1,1]$ and $W$ is the disorder strength of the on-site potentials.
 In contrast to typical models of disordered spin chains, our system consists of two smaller chains $A$ and $B$, each with different disorder strength $W_{A,B}$, as shown in Fig.~\ref{fig:diagram}.
 Chain $A$, with length $L_{A}=12$, is designed to behave like a typical large disorder MBL chain.
 Chain $B$, with length $L_{B}=10$, is designed to behave like a rare region having only weak disorder $W_{B} = 1/2$.
-In what follows we will vary the disorder $W_{A} = 4-12$, spanning values both around and above the various finite-size estimates of the MBL transition.
+The size of the rare region $L_{B}$ is chosen to be sufficiently large such that even at the largest disorder studied here, i.e. $W_{A}=12$, the bath has a large enough bandwidth to resonate with boundary spins.
+If $L_B$ is too small, then there is no observable difference with unbiased sampling (as shown in Ref. \cite{Goihl2019}).
 As a reference point we also consider the model without the rare region, with $W_{B} = W_{A}$, which we refer to as the unbiased case.
 We will probe this model in two different ways: (i) by studying the imbalance in a kicked version of the problem where the chains are connected and disconnected periodically and (ii) by studying the spectral function in a brickwork quantum circuit approximation of the problem.